MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 kitchen/#

-You can only use wildcards in topic filters; hence they are meant for subscribing to topics not publishing messages.
+Wildcards can only be used in topic filters; hence, they are meant for subscribing to topics, not publishing messages.

 MQTT subscribe – successful or not?

-Since the MQTT broker is the first recipient of the published message, it acknowledges the SUBSCRIBE packets via responding with a SUBACK packet to the subscriber.
-The SUBACK packet contains the packetId and return codes:
+Since the MQTT broker is the first recipient of the published message, it acknowledges the SUBSCRIBE packets by responding with a SUBACK packet to the subscriber.
+The SUBACK packet contains the packetId

 MQTT SUBACK packet example